 The Manage Meter Reading History action can be used for modifying a previous reading on a CONTINUOUS meter, a reason can be given when making the change.
 While there is a tab for Characteristic and Gauge Meter Readings these records are read-only, you cannot modify historical values.
 However, the Condition Monitoring application does allow modification to old measurements or observation values, but not the date/time at which the measurement or observation was made.

-For CONTINUOUS meter types on asset meters, you can define whether a meter reading is rolled down from a parent asset or location, or whether no rolldown occurs, Accept Rolldown From NONE.
+For CONTINUOUS meter types on asset meters, you can define whether a meter reading is rolled down from a parent asset or location, or whether no rolldown occurs, Accept Rolldown From should be set to NONE.
 The meter reading record records from which location or asset the meter reading came from, this can help with traceability.
 There is no rolldown of meter readings between locations in the location hierarchy.

 Another difference with assets over location meters is that the meter reading can be incremented from the quantity issued of an item, this feature used to be called Metered Material Usage, but that was a long time ago.
 It occurs when an item in the Item Master application references a Meter, and the same meter name exists on an asset.
-For example, if you issue 10 liters of oil to an asset, and the non-rotating item has a meter and that meter also exists on the asset, then the issued quantity is added to the asset meter of the same name.
+For example, if you issue 10 litres of oil to an asset, and the non-rotating item has a meter and that meter also exists on the asset, then the issued quantity is added to the asset meter of the same name.

 For CONTINUOUS meter types a Rollover Value should be given if relevant.
 You cannot enter an actual meter reading which is less than the current meter reading unless you can check the Rollover field, and this will be read-only if there is no rollover value.
 You cannot enter negative meter readings, for CONTINUOUS meters, you can however for meters of type GAUGE, for example temperature can be negative.